zazortik/azure-xplat-cli/Documentation/Writing-Test.md

           createdSites /*An array to maintain the list of created sites.
                        This is useful to delete the list of created sites in teardown*/ );

+        //We dont record the commands that are executed in before and after section as they are not required.
+        //We are only interested in the name of the artifacts created in this section, so that tests can get
+        //those names in playback mode.
+In this case the name of the site.
+The suite.execute must be wrapped
+        //in an if condition that runs the command if the mode is not playback if (!suite.isPlayback()) {
-        suite.execute("site create --location %s %s --json" /*Azure command to execute*/, process.env.AZURE_SITE_TEST_LOCATION,
+          suite.execute("site create --location %s %s --json", process.env.AZURE_SITE_TEST_LOCATION, sitename, function (result) {
-              sitename,
-              function (result) {
-          //test to verify the successful execution of the command result.exitStatus.should.equal(0);
-          //done is an important callback that signals mocha that the current phase in the
-          //test is complete and the mocha runner should move to the next phase in the test done();
+            result.exitStatus.should.equal(0);
+            done();
           });
+        } else {
+          done();
+        }
       });
     });